Editorial Policy and Content Standards

 Updates and Maintenance

 Bankruptcy rules, forms, and local procedures can change.
-We update content when we become aware of meaningful changes and we also revise pages when we see a recurring reader question that signals confusion.
+We update content when we become aware of meaningful changes and we also revise pages when we see recurring reader questions that suggest a page would benefit from clarification or expansion.

 If a page includes a “Last updated” date, it reflects the most recent substantive edit made to improve accuracy, clarity, or completeness.